mousemke/flounder/README.md

 + `onFirstTouch` - (function) Triggered the first time flounder is interacted with.
 An example usage would be calling an api for a list of data to populate a drop down, but waiting to see if the user interacts with it

 + `onInit` - (function) Triggered when the selectbox is initiated, but before it's built

++ `onInputChange` - (function) Triggered when someone types in a search box.  note: this will do nothing if search is not enabled.

 + `onOpen` - (function) Triggered when the selectbox is opened